 Call Willamette Life at 844-576-0019

 a.
 Each pre-existing health condition that someone has could affect coverage eligibility.

 b.
-Burial Insurance with high blood pressure is easy to get and will not affect your ability to qualify for coverage.
+Burial insurance with high blood pressure is easy to get as this condition will not affect your ability to qualify for coverage.

 c.
-It is vital that you work with an independent agency like Willamette Life to get the lowest prices and immediate coverage, especially if you have additional health concerns.
+It is best to work with an independent agency like Willamette Life to get the lowest prices and immediate coverage, especially if you have additional health concerns.